 - 1. Raise and support vehicle - 2.
 Place gear selector in neutral. - 3.
-Refer to "FRONT DRIVE SHAFT Drive Shaft Removal" and remove both front drive shafts from the front gearcase. - 4.
-Remove the front section of the propshaft (see "PROPSHAFT SERVICE"). - 5.
+Refer to FRONT DRIVE SHAFT, page 7.6 and remove both front drive shafts from the front gearcase. - 4.
+Remove the front section of the prop shaft (see "PROP SHAFT SERVICE"). - 5.
 Disconnect the wire harness for the front gearcase and remove the harness from the retaining dart. - 6.
 Remove the vent line from the front gearcase and plug vent line fitting. - 7.
 Remove the four bolts (Item 4) securing the front gearcase to the frame.